buggywhip/blake2_py/README.txt

         should NOT be permitted, hence blake2.py will throw an exception if resumption is attempted.

-        Arguably, a better approach would be to make a copy by calling copy() and then call digest() or hexdigest() on the copy, and resume hashing on the original.
+        Arguably, a better approach would be to make a deepcopy by calling copy() and then call digest() or hexdigest() on the copy, and resume hashing on the original.

-        Note: digest() and hexdigest() may be called multiple times when finished hashing.
+      - digest() and hexdigest() may be called multiple times when finished hashing.
 Each calls final(), but final() performs the final compression only once.

     Other notes: